twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap20%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 282 Through zeal knowledge is gotten, through lack of zeal knowledge is lost; let a man who knows this double path of gain and loss thus place himself that knowledge may grow.

+   * - Cited from DLMBS [8]_
+     - | **DhP 282**
+       | From practice, knowledge is born.
+From absence of practice, loss of knowledge.
+       | Having understood this crossroad of existence and cessation of knowledge,
+       | one should so conduct oneself that the knowledge may grow.
+[DLMBSFn-V282]_

 .. _Dhp283: